criteo/eslint-plugin-criteo/README.md

 Why?

-`@Select()` exposes an `Observable` that must be subscribed using the `async` pipe in the template.
-It makes it verbose and creates one subscription per usage.
-However, the `@ViewSelectSnapshot()` exposes the raw value directly and refreshes the view on every change ; making it more concise and easier to use.
+`@Select()` exposes an `Observable` that requires subscription via the `async` pipe in the template, leading to verbosity and potentially multiple subscriptions.
+On the other hand, `@ViewSelectSnapshot()` provides direct access to the raw value and updates the view automatically on every change, offering a more concise and user-friendly experience.
+While the preferred approach according to best practices is to encapsulate all logic within selectors, there are situations where reacting to changes in the component class may still be necessary.
+In this case, prefer `this.store.select()`.

 ### no-null-undefined-comparison